littell/gramble-docs/tutorial/first-program.md

 ### A plain ol' CSV is a valid Gramble program already!

 In the last post, we saw a little spreadsheet representing Swahili verbs.
 This is actually a valid Gramble program already!
-It's not an *interesting* program, but it's syntactically valid.
+It's not an *interesting* program, but it's syntactically well-formed.

 | text  | person | tense | root |
 |-----------|--------|-------|-----|